xuyuji9000/linux-playground/wireguard/client-setup-and-administration.md

-This document contains configuration instruction for Wireguard client.
+This document contains setup and administration instructions for Wireguard client.

+# Setup

 1. Install Wireguard client.